Can You Drill a Water Well Without Mineral Rights

 Appropriative rights are based on statutes enacted by the Legislature and apply to users who divert water from a stream or aquifer for a beneficial use such as irrigation or power generation.
 In general, riparian rights holders have the right to reasonable use of the waters bordering their property without harming other riparian rights holders downstream.
 However, appropriative rights holders have priority over riparian rights holders; that is, if there is not enough water available for all users, those with appropriative rights will receive their full allotment before those with riparian rights do.

-See also How to Drill Oval Hole in Wood
+See also How to Get Out of Drill Sergeant Orders

 It should be noted that while the state owns all surface water and groundwater in Texas, certain federal laws may also apply to these resources.
 For example, the Clean Water Act requires states to develop programs to protect their waters from pollution caused by activities occurring outside of their borders.
 As a result, both state and federal agencies play a role in protecting Texas’ water resources.